WomenConnect Challenge: Empowering Women and Girls to Create Gendered Data About Issues Affecting Their Lives

-Humanitarian OpenStreetMap Team was selected from more than 500 applications as a winner of the USAID Women Connect Challenge.
-The Women Connect Challenge aims to bridge the digital gender divide and increase women’s access and usage of technology to improve their everyday lives.
+In 2019, HOT was one of nine grantees to be selected in the first round of the USAID WomenConnect Challenge, which aims to bridge the digital gender divide and increase women’s access to and use of technology to improve their everyday lives.

 For more information about the program, please contact email@example.com.

 Recent news from WomenConnect Challenge: Empowering Women and Girls to Create Gendered Data About Issues Affecting Their Lives (View all news)